tac3563/js-weather-app/README.md

-# Weather Web App
+# JS Weather App

 A simple weather web app that retrieves and displays weather information using the WeatherAPI.
+The main purpose of this app was to help me grow my JS skills by working with modern asynchronous programming techniques such as async/await and retrieving and utilising data using the Fetch API.

 ## Features